 The bill covers well-known locations and tourist attractions, all the way down to backyard operations.
-Under this bill, attractions like Marineland, an organization with a deeply concerning record of animal welfare practices and a string of animal deaths, would never have been able to continue operating.
+Under this bill, attractions like Marineland-an entertainment park that keeps marine and terrestrial animals captive, with a deeply concerning record of animal welfare practices and a string of animal deaths-would almost entirely cease to exist.
 It represents a major shift towards protecting vulnerable animals and creating safer communities across Ontario.